jefarmstrong/getfishie/_posts/2016-01-11-features-measure.markdown

 layout: default
 img: fishMeasure.png
 category: Features
-title: Measure your fish
+title: Built-in fish measure!
 description:
 bullets:
 - Use one of the built in known objects
-- Add as many of your own as you'd like
+- Fully customizable list of measure markers
 ---
 Forgot a ruler?
 Didn't get a chance?
 Just take one of the photos with a known item in the photo and use Fishie later to measure "Midnight".